pajenterprise/microsoft-qa-docs/microsoft-qa-docs/support-docs/feedback.md

 - **New** - No response needed.
 All the ideas get to this state
 - **Under review** - Hi {insert customer alias}, thanks for the valuable suggestion.
 We are currently evaluating it and we will come back to you soon.
 We thank you for your help evolving the Q&A platform.
 - **On roadmap** - Hi {insert customer alias}.
 We reviewed your suggestion and we are adding this to our roadmap.
-We will update this thread with more details to share.
+We will update this thread when we have more details to share.
 We thank you for your help evolving the Q&A platform.
 - **In progress** - Hi {insert customer alias}.
 We wanted to let you know that we have started the implementation of this suggestion.
 We will update this thread with delivery details.
 We thank you for your help evolving the Q&A platform.
 - **Completed** - Hi {insert customer alias}.
 We wanted to let you know that we have shipped this feature. {add details about it, documentation, etc}.
 If you find any issues or have other suggestions, please enter a new feedback item.
 We thank you for your help evolving the Q&A platform.
 - **Need more info** - Hi {insert customer alias}.
 In order for us to evaluate next steps, we need to better understand your suggestion.
 Can you provide more feedback on {insert specifics on their suggestion that are not clear or incomplete}.
 We thank you for your help evolving the Q&A platform.